 - The ability to create new products or services (innovation)

 Everyone loves new products and services.
 It’s human nature.
-If you develop the right new product or service, a buzz develops in the marketplace and customer demand grows rapidly—profit margin and sales are usually high.
+If you create the right new product or service, a buzz develops in the marketplace and customer demand grows rapidly—profit margin and sales are usually high.

 Years ago, I had a business that manufactured framed art.
 We created gorgeous silk-screened designs on glass and mirror for the home décor market.
 National retailers like J.C.
 Penny’s and Target Stores couldn’t keep our products on their shelves.
 The phone rang off the hook from all over the country; we had to manufacture twenty-four hours a day to keep up.
 It’s a great feeling—like being a rock star!
 (I think).